 If any of the linked Resources returns an error response, the aggregated response sent to the Client shall also indicate an error (e.g. 4.xx in CoAP).
-If any of the other linked Resources returns a successful response, the aggregated response payload shall include that success response payload.
+If all of the linked Resources return successful responses, the aggregated response shall include the success response code.

 The aggregated response shall be an array of objects representing the responses from each linked Resource.
 Each object in the response shall include at least two items: (1) the URI of the linked Resource (fully qualified for remote Resources, or a relative reference for local Resources) as "href": <URI> and (2) the individual response object or array of objects if the linked Resource is itself a Collection using "rep" as the key, e.g. "rep": { < representation of individual response> }.

-Linked Resources referenced in the Collection may be observed using the batch Interface.
+If the Collection is marked as Observable, linked Resources referenced in the Collection may be observed using the batch Interface.
 The observe mechanism shall work as defined in 11.4.2 with the observe request forwarded to each of the linked Resources.
 All responses to the request shall be aggregated into a single response to the Client using the same representations and status codes as for RETRIEVE operations using the batch Interface.

-Should any one of the observable linked Resources fail to honour the observe request the response to the batch observe request shall also indicate that the entire request was not honoured using the mechanism described in section 11.4.2.3; in this error case the individual successful observe requests shall be cancelled as described in section 11.4.2.6.
+Should any one of the observable linked Resources fail to honour the observe request the response to the batch observe request shall also indicate that the entire request was not honoured using the mechanism described in section 11.4.2.3.

+If any of the Observable Resources in a request to a Collection using the batch Interface replies with an error or Observe Cancel, the Observations of all other linked Resources shall be cancelled and the error or Observe Cancel status shall be returned to the Observing Client.
+Note: Behavior may be different for Links that do network requests vs. local Resources

 All notifications to the Client that initiated an observe request using the batch Interface shall use the batch representation for the Collection.
 This is the aggregation of any individual observe notifications received by the Device hosting the Collection from the individual observe requests that were forwarded to the linked Resources.

-The Collection itself may be observed by using the links list or baseline Interfaces.
+Linked Resources which are not marked Observable in the Links of a Collection shall not trigger Notifications, but may be included in the response to, and subsequent Notifications resulting from, an Observe request to the batch Interface of a Collection.

+Each notification shall contain the most current values for all of the Linked Resources that would be included if the original Observe request were processed again.
+The Server hosting the Collection may choose to RETRIEVE all of the linked Resources each time, or may choose to employ caching to avoid retrieving linked Resources on each Notification.

+If a Linked Resource is Observable and has responded with a successful Observe response, the most recently reported value of that Resource is considered to be the most current value and may be reported in all subsequent Notifications.

+Links in the Collection should be observed by using the ”oic.if.ll” Interface.
+A notification shall be sent any time the contents of the “oic.if.ll” Interface representation are changed; that is, if a Link is added, if a Link is removed, or if a Link is updated.
+Notifications on the “oic.if.ll” Interface shall contain all of the Links in the “oic.if.ll” Interface representation.